mrhaav/openwrt-packages/README.md

 uci commit ddns
 ```
 \
-As long as the DNS has correct information nothing are sent to Loopia.
+As long as the DNS has correct information nothing is sent to Loopia.
 You can force regulary updates, in days, with:
 ```
 uci set ddns.loopiaapi.forced_update='30'
 uci commit ddns